tmatthey/tmath/Math/Math.md

 ##### Summary

-Interface of bounding box or reactangle
+Interface of bounding box or rectangle

 ##### Generic Types